apache/comdev-site/source/gsoc/guide-to-being-a-mentor.md

 We invite all ASF projects to submit their ideas for consideration in the ASF mentoring programme.
-Any Apache member and experienced committers can submit ideas via JIRA (if your project does not use JIRA you can [use the Comdev Issue Tracker For GSoC Tasks](use-the-comdev-issue-tracker-for-gsoc-tasks.html).
+Any Apache member and experienced committers can submit ideas via Jira (if your project does not use Jira you can [use the Comdev Issue Tracker For GSoC Tasks](use-the-comdev-issue-tracker-for-gsoc-tasks.html).
 We are looking for as many interesting projects as we can come up with.

 <a name="guidetobeingamentor-Summary"></a>
 ## Important Steps

-* Add an issue to JIRA (if your project does not use JIRA you can [use the Comdev GSoC Issue Tracker For GSoC Tasks](use-the-comdev-gsoc-issue-tracker-for-gsoc-tasks.html)
+* Add an issue to Jira (if your project does not use Jira you can [use the Comdev GSoC Issue Tracker For GSoC Tasks](use-the-comdev-gsoc-issue-tracker-for-gsoc-tasks.html)
   * Add sub-tasks if necessary
 * Label the main issue with "*mentor*" (these will show up at the [ASF-wide list of issues](https://issues.apache.org/jira/issues?jql=labels%20in%20(gsoc2023)%20AND%20labels%20in%20(mentor,%20Mentor)))
 * Label the main issue with "*gsoc2023*" if appropriate (these will show up at [GSoC 2023 Ideas](https://s.apache.org/gsoc2023ideas))